Business Legal Services

 → Start Employment Setup

-BUSINESS CONTRACT REVIEW & REVISION
+BUSINESS CONTRACT REVIEW & DRAFTING

 Quick Contract Check — $495

-Focused review of a short agreement (typically under ~2 pages) with a live discussion of key issues and practical implications.
-No redline or written memorandum included.
+Focused review of a short agreement (typically under ~2 pages) with a live discussion of key issues and practical implications; no redline or written memorandum included.

 Single Contract Review (Analysis Only) — $1,495